YipengHu/MPHY0041/README.md

 [UCL Module](https://www.ucl.ac.uk/module-catalogue/modules/machine-learning-in-medical-imaging-MPHY0041) | [MPBE](https://www.ucl.ac.uk/medical-physics-biomedical-engineering/) | [UCL Moodle Page](https://moodle.ucl.ac.uk)
 >Term 1

-This is the repository for the deep learning part of the module.
+This repository is for the deep learning part of the module.

 ## 1. Development environments
 This repository contains coding tutorials and exercises based on Python.
 While assuming basic experience in Python programming, learning materials are summarised in the [docs](docs) folder.